cademirci/quadtree-ppm-java/README.md

 # quadtree-ppm-java
 A Java program to analyze PPM format (Portable Pixmap Image File) images and change them into modified versions of them by methods: compress (not by size but view), greyscale, negative and edge detection.

 This program is written in order to understand and use QuadTree data structure, as a computer science assignment.
+This data structure is also written by myself, any tree library of Java is not used.

 ### Compilation and run: